10 April 2026

 • “Critical” or “threshold” values against which to compare \(p\)-values must be chosen a priori

-• Be aware of “\(p\) hacking” where researchers make many tests to find significance
+• Beware of “\(p\) hacking” where researchers make many tests to find significance

 QUESTIONS?